environmental-bioinformatics-master/2023-HW3-Snakemake/README.md

 Now you are ready to start designing the pipeline.

 ## 1. Trim Galore!
 Take a look at the `Snakefile` that was provided.
-You should see that you have one rule uncommented `rule trim_galore:`.
-To make this rule work you need to do a few things:
+You should see that you have two rules uncommented `rule trim_galore_forward:` and `rule trim_galore_reverse:`.
+To make these rule work you need to do a few things:
-1. Define the `WILDCARDS` variable at the top to create a list of all the SRR files in the `raw_data/` directory (Note: _do not_ trim the `fasta` and the `tab` file that you also symbolically linked.
+1. Define the `SRRFILES` variable at the top to create a list of all the SRR files in the `raw_data/` directory (Note: _do not_ trim the `fasta` and the `tab` file that you also symbolically linked.
 This is a good example of how to use wildcards!).
-2. Use the `WILDCARDS`to design two `expand()` statements that create the output file lists for the fastqc output and trimmed fastq file from `trim_galore`.
+2. Use the `SRRFILES`to design two `expand()` statements that create the output file lists for the fastqc output and trimmed fastq file from `trim_galore`.
     **Note:**
-    - I want all files from this rule to be output into a directory called `outputs/trimqc/`, so this should be specified in your expand statement.
+    - I want all files from these rules to be output into two directories called `outputs/trimqc_forward/` and `outputs/trimqc_reverse/`, so this should be specified in your expand statement to tell `Snakemake` what final files you are expecting.
     - The tail of the fastqc output file looks like: `_trimmed_fastqc.zip`
     - The tail of the trimmed fastq file looks like: `_trimmed.fq.gz`
 3. Fill in the appropriate `input` and `output` in the rule.